-- 1. Set child seat upright in the rear companion seat. - 2.
-Route the tether over the top of the companion seat back and hook it to the anchor loop on the back of the companion seat. - 3.
-Fasten the lap belt.
+- Set child seat upright on rear sofa or in the companion seat. - Route the tether over the top of the seat back and hook it to the anchor loop on the back of the sofa or companion seat. - 3.
+Fasten seat belt.